 Two independent ground-closure sensing GPI inputs (GPI 1 and GPI 2; each sharing common ground connection as chassis potential) are available.
 Associated with each GPI user control is a selection of one of 32 user-defined card presets in which GPI activation invokes a card control preset.
 Because the GPI closure invokes a user-defined preset, the resulting setup is highly flexible and totally user-defined.
-Invoking a user preset to effect a change involves card setup communication limited only to the items being changed; the card remains on-line during the setup, and the called preset is rapidly applied.
+Invoking a user preset to effect a change involves card setup communication limited only to the items being changed.